sercankulcu/sercankulcu.github.io/_thoughts/embracing-lifelong-friendship-the-japanese-way.md

 That continuity can be comforting.
 It can also be corrective.

-A longtime friend sometimes sees a pattern before we do because they have more data.
+A longtime friend sometimes sees a pattern before we do because they have watched more of the story.

 Of course, not every old friendship deserves preservation.
 Duration alone does not create depth, and loyalty should not become an excuse for remaining inside a harmful relationship.